 3. Install the app, open it, and enter your login credentials.

-4. To connect, just select the location or server of your choice.
-Whatever is recommended — sometimes called the “Smart Location” — is generally best.
+4. To connect, select the location or server of your choice.
+Sometimes called the “Smart Location”, whatever is recommended is generally best.

-Now your IP address will be changed, and no one will know your device’s true IP.
-This is the best proven way to stay anonymous online.
+Your IP address will change, and no one will know your device’s IP.
+This is the best-proven way to stay anonymous online.

-These settings generally apply to any device that has the Android operating system installed, be it Huawei, Samsung, Xiaomi, Google, or others.
+These settings apply to any device with the Android operating system installed, be it Huawei, Samsung, Xiaomi, Google, or others.
 Making changes to the settings is easy.

-Before you change your IP address, there are several things to be done.
-One is making sure to choose an available static IP address that’s on your local network.
+Before you change your IP address, several things must be done.
+One is choosing an available static IP address on your local network.
 This could be done with any computer connected to the local network.

 If you have a Windows machine, do the following:

-This address is the device you’re currently active on, or the one you enter the above commands from.
+This address is the device you’re currently active on or from which you enter the above commands.

 DNS stands for Domain Name System.
-Many services operated on the internet or your local area networks such as Mail server and web server use DNS and are very important.
+Many services operated on the internet or your local area networks, such as Mail servers and web servers, use DNS and are very important.
 ISPs use DNS server caching to minimize the traffic and avoid bottlenecks.

 This is how to use the ping command:

-Remember the three important addresses we discussed?
+Remember the three critical addresses we discussed?
 You’ll have to fill out all those details when manually configuring.
 Here’s where you can use them.

 That’s it.
 All done!

-Once you’ve successfully completed all these steps, your device will reconnect to the home network with the new IP address.
+Once completed all these steps, your device will reconnect to the home network with the new IP address.

-As I mentioned, there are numerous reasons for someone to want to change their IP address.
+As I mentioned, people want to change their IP address for numerous reasons.
 If you’ve read this far into the article, I bet one or more of the following reasons apply to you: